-Concurrent Training vs Block Periodization
+Concurrent Training vs Block Periodization: How to Choose

 Two popular approaches answer this question from different angles: